What Are Resources?

 Schema Analysis

-Ledgerbeam automatically analyzes your data structure to understand:
+Ledgerbeam automatically analyzes your data structure to understand:- Tables and their relationships

 - Column names, types, and constraints